Best XRP Cards: Which One Actually Fits How You Use XRP (May 2026)

 Which XRP cards let you earn rewards in XRP?

-Gemini Card does, and the current U.S. Uphold debit program does.
+The Gemini Card does.
+The current U.S. Uphold debit program also pays XRP rewards depending on plan and funding source.
 The current U.K. Uphold card pays 1% cashback in GBP on eligible GBP-funded purchases, not XRP.

 Can you actually spend XRP with a card?

 Yes, but only on cards that convert XRP or draw from a crypto balance during the payment flow.
-That is different from a reward-first card like Gemini, where XRP is earned after the purchase rather than used to fund it.
+That applies to Bybit and Uphold in specific setups.
+The Gemini Card earns XRP after the purchase rather than using it to fund checkout.

 Is an XRP debit card different from an XRP credit card?